RobertParesi/MonarchMoneyTrendReport/README.md

      - Compare to Untagged or Multiple Tagged transactions.
      - Filter by a custom Account Group (e.g., "Parents, Children" or "Partner 1, Partner 2, Both" or "Personal, Business").
      - Sort tagged data by any column
+     - Breakdown tagged expenses by "Fixed Expenses" and "Flexible Expenses".
      - Export it to Excel or Numbers.
      - Select to include or exclude Hidden Transactions.
      - Select transactions where transaction note starts with an asterisk (ie: "* Hawaii 2025" or "* Wedding")